SnapFrames Guide

 Choose from wood grains and preset patterns, or design your own frame pattern.

-When a wood grain pattern is chosen, Advanced Wood Options can be configured to customize the wood grain density, structure, and knot count for that preset wood species.
+Choose Smooth for a clean face, or select a wood grain pattern.
+When a wood grain is chosen, Advanced Wood Options can be configured to customize the grain density, structure, and knot count for that preset wood species.

 Pattern presets can be edited and saved as new customized patterns by clicking the pencil icon on them.